Jkintree2/open-collective-intelligence/README.md

 ### Outcomes
 After the demonstration of concept, the platform could be scaled to merge the knowledge and sentiment expressed in millions of simultaneous conversations with people around the world, becoming a form of collective terrestrial intelligence, CTI.
 The prompt.txt file in this project is a draft set of instructions to a language model for constructing a knowledge graph of people, claims, evidence, proposals, and sentiment about proposals.

-This would enable citizens to vote directly for principles and policies from the local to the global level.
+This would enable citizens to deliberate and decide directly on principles and policies from the local to the global level.
 ### Commissions
 A commission of $10,000 can be paid to help materialize this concept.
 ### Contact